RunMat

 Meet RunMat: no license required

-RunMat is an open-source runtime that understands MATLAB syntax and runs it directly in your browser.
-Your code executes on your own device via WebAssembly, with GPU acceleration in browsers that support WebGPU.
+RunMat is an open-source runtime for MATLAB-syntax math.
+In the browser, your code runs on your own device through WebAssembly, with GPU acceleration in browsers that support WebGPU.

 Built-in agent